vmware-tanzu/sonobuoy/README.md

 * Workload debugging
 * Custom data collection via extensible plugins

+## Up and running

+To easily get a Sonobuoy scan started on your cluster, use the browser-based [Sonobuoy Scanner tool][18].
+Sonobuoy Scanner also provides a more user-friendly way of viewing your scan results.

+*Note that Sonobuoy Scanner runs conformance tests only.
+To learn how to run Sonobuoy with your own YAML files, which allows for further configuration and customization, see the [Quickstart][19] section below.*

+![tarball overview screenshot][20]

 ## Quickstart

 > Heptio provides prebuilt Sonobuoy container images in its Google Container Registry (*gcr.io/heptio-images*).
 For the sake of faster setup on your cluster, **this quickstart pulls from this registry to skip the container build process**.
 You can use this same process to deploy Sonobuoy to production.